l0r3zz/super_vim/README.md

 for now )

 * Now perform *:PlugClean!* followed by a  *:PlugInstall* to install the plugins
+* If you're gonna be slinging golang perform a *:GoInstallBinaries* to load the extra tools
 * You're ready to roll!

 Now that everything is installed, It might be a good idea to delve into the finer points of vim: